 Protection / Preservation of Corporate Assets and Information

 Companies have many assets.
-In conducting our business, we use a huge range of such assets, including not only our own corporate assets, but also customers' personal information and many kinds of tangible and intangible assets entrusted to us via contracts with our business partners.
-We must protect both our own property and the property rights of these third parties.
-In the course of our day-to-day work, it is becoming increasingly important to take care in dealing with assets we handle and to think and act in ways that will protect them.
+In conducting our business, we use a broad range of such assets, including not only our own corporate assets, but also customers' information and many kinds of tangible and intangible assets entrusted to us via contracts with our business partners and associates.
+As companies face increasingly diverse threats including natural disasters, organized crime, terrorism, and cyberattacks, we must protect both our own property and the property rights of these third parties from such threats.
+In the course of our day-to-day work, it is becoming increasingly important to take care in dealing with the information and assets we handle and to take preventative measures to protect them from harm, and refrain inappropriate information disclosure.